 Starr Hill's residents and businesses live and operate in the context of the markets that surround them.
-No neighborhood has its own economy-instead it works, buys and sells across broader geographies, which are most o en the regions in which they are located.
+No neighborhood has its own economy-instead it works, buys and sells across broader geographies, which are most often the regions in which they are located.
 Understanding Starr Hill's economic opportunities and challenges requires a blend of evaluating Charlottesville's regional economy as well as at the nature and trajectory of Starr Hill's primary assets-namely its people, businesses and land.
 (For the complete analysis of the Charlottesville economy and neighborhoodlevel assets, please see the Market Analysis in the Appendix.)

-Furthermore, this SAP's impacts will extend beyond Starr Hill, first into adjacent communities such as Fifeville and 10th & Page.
+Furthermore, this Plan's impacts will extend beyond Starr Hill, first into adjacent communities such as Fifeville and 10th & Page.
 Looking further outward, Starr Hill's goals include re-establishing the area as a cultural and economic hub for Charlottesville's Black residents and businesses.
 The initiatives related to this goal can serve as a catalyst for activity outside the neighborhood that will strengthen the Black middle class.
 This connection can work in reverse as well; as Charlottesville's Black workers and business owners become more successful, they can apply more resources to the activities that can make Starr Hill more central to Black life in the region.
 To that end, it is essential to analyze two additional populations outside Starr Hill: 1) the combined area of Starr Hill, Fifeville and 10th and Page and 2) the Charlottesville region's entire Black population.

-Overall, the Charlottesville regional economy is strong and growing across a broad range of metrics, with robust employment, gross regional product (GRP), and wage growth (note that the region is defined here as the Charlottesville Metropolitan Statistical Area (MSA), which includes Charlottesville and the counties of Albemarle.
-Buckingham, Fluvanna, Greene and Nelson).
+Overall, the Charlottesville regional economy is strong and growing across a broad range of metrics, with robust employment, gross regional product (GRP), and wage growth (note that the region is defined here as the Charlottesville Metropolitan Statistical Area (MSA), which includes Charlottesville and the counties of Albemarle, Buckingham, Fluvanna, Greene and Nelson).
 Charlottesville is also increasingly seen as an attractive place to live, topping many "best of" lists due to its ample retail and food amenities and access to nature.
 Population growth has leapt in the last decade, with the regional population increasing by nearly 20%.
 Starr Hill's population has risen by twice that rate, and with large residential development on West Main Street, that pace is likely to continue.

 However, the benefits of this growth, and the attractiveness of the area, are not shared equally across racial and ethnic groups.
 Black residents' median incomes are less than 60% of that of whites, and unemployment rates are double.
-In Starr Hill itself, the median income is the nearly same as the city's overall-approximately \$50,000-while the Starr Hill/Fifeville/10th and Page area is 25% lower at \$38,000.
+The Starr Hill neighborhood itself is relatively well off, with Census data indicating a median income across all households of approximately \$50,000-nearly the same as that of the city overall.
+At the same time, the broader Starr Hill/Fifeville/10th and Page area, which has a substantially larger proportion of Black residents, has a median income of only \$38,000, 25% lower than the city and Starr Hill alone.

-POPULATION CHANGE.
+POPULATION CHANGE,